Cedric the Forester

-Cedric the Forester is a children's historical novel by Bernard Marshall.
+Cedric the Forester is a children's historical novel by Bernard Marshall which follows Cedric, a young boy in 13th century England, as he ascends to knighthood after saving a nobleman.
 It was published in 1921 and was a Newbery Honor recipient in 1922.

 Plot

 Narrated by Sir Dickon Mountjoy, a twelfth-century Norman nobleman, the novel describes his lifelong friendship with Cedric of Pelham Wood, a Saxon yeoman.
 Cedric the forester saves Sir Dickon's life and is made his squire.
 The two men become friends and have many adventures.
-Cedric eventually becomes the best crossbowman in England, and is knighted.
-Much of the novel is set in the time of King Richard the Lion Hearted, but in the final chapter Cedric plays a pivotal role in the signing of the Great Charter of King John.
+Cedric eventually becomes the best crossbowman in England and is knighted.
+Much of the novel is set in the time of King Richard the Lion Hearted, but in the final chapter, Cedric plays a pivotal role in the signing of Magna Carta.